Microstates and statistical entropy of observed 4D black holes: Statistical physics of 4D black holes

-where in the second line we have expanded in $e^{-\tilde{S}_E}$ which is much smaller than one with respect to observed black holes.
-The first term $-\partial_T\left(\tilde{S}_ET\right)$ corresponds to the saddle-point approximation of the gravitational path integral \cite{Gibbons1977} and hence the Bekenstein-Hawking area term would be reproduced at leading order.
-The remaining terms would lead to the sub-leading corrections which include the exponential corrections.
+where in the second line we have expanded in $e^{-\tilde{S}_E}$, which is much smaller than one with respect to observed 4D black holes.
+The first term $-\partial_T\left(\tilde{S}_ET\right)$ corresponds to the saddle-point approximation of the gravitational path integral \cite{Gibbons1977}, which would reproduce the Bekenstein-Hawking area term at leading order.
+The remaining terms would lead to the sub-leading corrections, which include the exponential corrections.

-In deriving the partition function (\ref{Part-Func-one}), we have assumed that the equations of motion only have a unique solution.
-However, it is in fact possible that the equations of motion have more than one solution and in this situation one finds the gravitational partition function as

-where the index $i$ refers to the macroscopic geometries which contribute dominantly to $Z(\beta)$ in certain regimes of thermodynamic parameters.
-Interestingly, there are phase transitions between these macroscopic geometries as the temperature is below a critical value, such as the Hawking-Page transition \cite{DPage1983} interpreted as the confinement/deconfinement phase transition in the AdS/CFT correspondence \cite{Witten1998}.
-Such phase transitions have been studied by using the semiclassical approximation where the detail about microscopic configurations is ignored.
-However, the partition function (\ref{MulMG-partfunc}) can provide an approach to understanding how microscopic configurations govern such phase transitions.
-It would be interesting to see what features of microscopic configurations might be revealable in these phase transitions.

-An interestingly additional contribution to the partition function comes from the quantum fluctuations around the extremum ($g^{(4)}=g_{\text{cl}}$ and $\varphi=\varphi_{\text{cl}}$ where $\varphi$ denotes radion, graviphoton, and matter fields) \cite{Hawking1978}.
-The one-loop order contribution in the present framework reads

-where $\mathcal{D}\delta g^{(4)}$ and $\mathcal{D}\delta\varphi$ are the measures for the quantum fluctuations around the extremum.
-Evaluating the gravitational functional integral that is quadratic in the quantum fluctuations by using the heat kernel leads to the logarithmic correction for the black hole entropy \cite{Fursaev1996,Sen2013,El-Menoufi2016}.
-But, by computing Eq. (\ref{OneL-partfunc}) we can obtain a more complete result for the logarithmic correction which is due to both the quantum fluctuations around classical solutions and microscopic configurations.
+Besides the exponential corrections found above, the black hole entropy can obtain the logarithmic corrections.
+An interesting additional contribution to the partition function comes from the quantum fluctuations around classical solutions \cite{Hawking1978}.
+Evaluating the functional integral that is quadratic in the quantum fluctuations around classical solutions by using the heat kernel leads to the logarithmic correction for the black hole entropy \cite{Fursaev1996,Sen2013,El-Menoufi2016}.
+The logarithmic correction also appears at the first order when considering the influence of the generalized uncertainty principle, which indicates a minimal length scale below which the spacetime geometry is distorted \cite{RAli2024,Babar2024,RAli2025,Babar2025}.